MelH0927/113-1-Python-pymoney/README.md

 # 113-1-Python-pymoney
 > 11310EECS121000 &lt;Introduction to Programming in Python> pymoney project

+**🚨 Warning: for students taking EECS121000 from NTHU, do not copy this project without consent**

 File can be executed directly.

 Once run, records would be saved as "records.txt".